nik-arapitsas/Bacillus_project/notes.md

 **Again 30 contigs**

-### Try bbnorm for the short reads to achieve uniform coverage of every region
+### Try bbnorm for the short reads to achieve uniform coverage of 100x of every region

 ```
 mkdir ../SRL662_norm_illumina_reads